AdobeDocs/federated-audience-composition.en/help/compositions/orchestrate-activities.md

     The **[!UICONTROL Properties]** section allows you to configure generic settings regarding the execution of the activity:

     * **[!UICONTROL Execution]**: Define the action to be carried out when the is started.
     * **[!UICONTROL Maximum execution duration]**: Specify a duration such as "30s" or "1h".
 If the activity is not finished after the duration specified has been elapsed, an alert is triggered.
-This has no impact on how the workflow functions.
+This has no impact on how the composition functions.
     * **[!UICONTROL Time zone]**: Select the time zone of the activity.
 Federated Audience Composition allows you to manage the time differences between multiple countries on the same instance.
 The setting applied is configured when the instance is created.
     * **[!UICONTROL Affinity]**: Force the composition activity to execute on a particular machine.
 To do this, you must specify one or several affinities for the activity in question.
     * **[!UICONTROL Behavior]**: Define the procedure to follow if asynchronous tasks are used.